MyPortugalHoliday.com

 Coimbra as a day trip

-Coimbra is a fascinating destination for a day trip, and highly recommended when travelling between Lisbon and Porto.
+Coimbra is a fascinating destination for a day trip and is highly recommended when travelling between Lisbon and Porto.

-Below is an interactive map of our suggested 1-day tour of Coimbra, and the tour begins and ends at the train station.
+Below is an interactive map of our suggested one-day tour of Coimbra.
+The tour begins and ends at the train station.

 Sights along the tour route: 1) Igreja de São Tiago 2) Café Santa Cruz 3) Igreja de Santa Cruz 4) Jardim da Manga 5) Porta de Barbacã 6) Torre de Anto 7) Sé Velha 8) Museu Nacional Machado de Castro 9) Sé Nova 10) Aqueduto de São Sebastião 11) Jardim Botânico 12) Biblioteca Joanina 13) Torre da Universidade de Coimbra 14) Parque Verde do Mondego 15) Ponte Pedonal Pedro e Inês 16) Mosteiro de Santa Clara-a-Velha 17) Mosteiro de Santa Clara-a-Nova 18) Portugal dos Pequenitos 19) Ponte de Santa Clara

-The university complex is found at the top of the city, with the vibrant Baixa district further down the hill, and is where the shops, bars and restaurants tend to be centred.
+The university complex is found at the top of the city, with the vibrant Baixa district further down the hill, where the shops, bars and restaurants tend to be concentrated.
+Local students say climbing the steep steps between the two districts brings good luck – but only if you ascend them all in one go without stopping to catch your breath!

 Have you considered a small group tour to Coimbra?

-An organised tour is a great way to discover Coimbra and the surrounding region.
-Tours provide knowledgeable guides and are able to pack so much more into a single day of sightseeing.
-Some of the best tours that visit Coimbra include:
+An organised tour is an excellent way to discover Coimbra and its surrounding region.
+Tours provide knowledgeable guides and can include more sights in a single day.
+Some of the best tours include:

 Coimbra and Buçaco from Porto

-There is a lot to do and see within the Coimbra region, with many enjoyable day trips.
+There is much to explore within the Coimbra region, with many enjoyable day trips possible.

-The Roman ruins of Conímbriga are regarded as some of Portugal’s finest, and include the largest Roman villa in western Europe along with beautifully preserved mosaics.
+The Roman ruins of Conímbriga are regarded as some of Portugal's finest and include the largest Roman villa in western Europe, along with beautifully preserved mosaics.
+The highlight is the House of Fountains, where the original Roman hydraulic heating system remains intact, and intricate geometric mosaics depict hunting scenes and mythological figures.

-The tranquil Buçaco forests (Mata Nacional do Buçaco) were grown by Carmelites monks as a retreat from the outside world.
-Contained within the forest is the grand Fonte Fria, a spring-fed water cascade, and the wonderous Buçaco Palace, along with scenic hiking trails.
+The tranquil Buçaco forests were cultivated by Carmelite monks as a retreat from the outside world.
+The forest contains the grand Fonte Fria, a spring-fed water cascade, and the wondrous Buçaco Palace, along with scenic hiking trails.
+[The Palace Hotel, built in 1907 as a royal retreat, combines Gothic, Manueline, and Renaissance styles with its elaborate stone carvings and battlements.

-Along the coast is Figueira da Foz, with its magnificent beach, and a favourite with the Portuguese during the summer months.
+Along the coast lies Figueira da Foz, with its magnificent beach, a favourite destination amongst the Portuguese during the summer months.
+The beach here is known as 'Rainha das Praias' (Queen of Beaches) due to its unusual width – it's one of Europe's widest urban beaches.

 Hotels in Coimbra